imbo/behat-api-extension/docs/guide/verify-server-response.rst

 .. code-block:: gherkin

     # Register the JWT
-    Given the response body contains a JWT identified by "my JWT", signed with "secret":
+    Given the response body contains a JWT identified by "my JWT", signed with "some secret that must be sufficiently long":
         """
         {
             "user": "Some user"